Most of the victims were young women or couples in cars on secluded streets.

 Murdered nine women in California between 1977 and 1978.

 The victims were sexually assaulted and sometimes tortured.
-Their naked bodies were left by the side of various roads in the hills of southern California.
+Their naked bodies were left roadside in the hills of southern California.

 A suspect in a rape and strangulation case in Washington state, Bianchi implicated his cousin in the California cases.
 Bianchi pled guilty to five murders.

 Buono was convicted of killing all nine victims.
 He died in September 21, 2002, at Calipatria State Prison in California.

 Bianchi is serving five life terms in prison.

 Murdered 25 farm laborers in California in 1971.